-There are hundreds of different alcohol screening tests used by doctors and clinicians to identify an alcohol abuse or addiction disorder in patients.
+There are hundreds of different alcohol assessments used by doctors and clinicians to identify alcohol abuse or an alcohol use disorder in patients.
 Depending upon the context of the screening (e.g., a doctor’s office, an emergency room visit, a psychiatrist’s office, etc.) and the patient in question, different tests may be more or less appropriate.

 - Do you become angry when anyone questions your drinking habits?

 - Are you often late to work or call in sick because you are hungover?